sendsta/tri-tender-core-mcp/README.md

-# Tri‑Tender Core MCP
+# Tri-Tender Core MCP (FastMCP Cloud Compatible)

-This is the **core FastMCP server** for the Tri‑Tender ecosystem.
+This is the **core FastMCP server** for the Tri-Tender ecosystem, updated to be compatible with Python 3.9+ (no `dict | None` syntax, only `Optional[...]`).

-It exposes a small, production‑ready set of tools that your LLM (ChatGPT / Dyad / custom agent) can call when a user uploads tender‑related documents.
+It exposes a small, production-ready set of tools that your LLM (ChatGPT / Dyad / custom agent) can call when a user uploads tender-related documents.

 ## Tools exposed

 - `detect_document(file)`
-  Light‑weight classifier that returns a label like `tender`, `pricing_schedule`, `scope_of_work`, `terms_and_conditions`,
-  `evaluation_criteria`, `compliance_document`, `brand_asset` or
+  Light-weight classifier that returns a label like `tender`, `pricing_schedule`, `scope_of_work`, `terms_and_conditions`, `evaluation_criteria`, `compliance_document`, `brand_asset` or
   `unknown`.

 - `extract_tender_metadata(file)`
-  Extracts high‑level tender metadata (title, reference number, buyer, closing date, summary, detected sections).
+  Extracts high-level tender metadata (title, reference number, buyer, closing date, summary, detected sections).

 - `pricing_engine(file, user_inputs)`
-  Reads XLS/XLSX/CSV pricing schedules and returns a structured JSON payload with column names, rows, and computed totals (with optional mark‑up).
+  Reads XLS/XLSX/CSV pricing schedules and returns a structured JSON payload with column names, rows, and computed totals (with optional mark-up).

 - `detect_brand(file)`
-  Infers a very simple brand palette from an uploaded logo image (PNG/JPG) or falls back to filename‑based heuristics.
+  Infers a very simple brand palette from an uploaded logo image (PNG/JPG) or falls back to filename-based heuristics.

 - `compile_output(documents, brand, pricing)`
   Compiles the final tender response into a **single HTML** document